meijun/vectorized-computing/README.md

-# vectorization-computing
+# Vectorized Computing

-A talk about vectorization computing
+A talk about vectorized computing.